keciakaroline/keciasantos/README.md

 Junior Front end developer
 --------------------------

-I am a Materials Engineer from Brazil that fell in love with React.
-I like challenges and I always give my best to them, adapting and asking for help when it is necessary.
-I also believe that teamwork contributes to archive better results.
+I am a Materials Engineer that fell in love with the web developer Frontend world.
+I finished a coding Bootcamp SheCodes.io, including real-life projects.
+As a junior developer, I am constantly tailoring myself to better work, studying new techs and looking for opportunities.
+I believe in teamwork and always try to contribute to improvement.

 * 🌍  I'm based in Germany
 * 🖥️  See my portfolio at [keciakaroline.com](http://keciakaroline.com/)